subhasisj/subhasisj/README.md

 You can find more about me here : https://subhasisj.github.io/portfolio/

-"_One Commit as day, keeps doctor at bay._"
+"_One Commit as day, keeps the doctor at bay._"

 <!--
 **subhasisj/subhasisj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.